Photo Credit: Mandi Masden

 Apostrophe Puzzles “aim to bridge the gap of accessibility to fine art, and were created with the knowledge that the world of artists of color is valuable, desirable, and profitable.”

-Each Apostrophe Puzzle features the work of an artist of color.
 When completed, the puzzles are literal art that can be displayed or framed.
 They are the perfect gift for a friend or family member.
 They’re also great for bonding with your loved ones.
-Puzzles can be brought out at dinner and takes teamwork, creativity and strategy to complete.
+Puzzles can be brought out at dinner and take teamwork, creativity and strategy to complete.

 We had a chance to catch up with Mandi, find out about the impact her hometown Brooklyn has had on her career, and find out her favorite places to hang out in the borough.